kaicarver/kaicarver.github.io/_posts/2020-09-18-platforms.md

 * Google Colab
 * running on my own PC (just to try)

-There are considerable differences.

-Several topics:
+There are several things to consider when choosing a platform:

 * availability
   * how easy is it to just run it?